Bambu Lab X1E 3D Printer Combo: Professional Desktop 3D Printing with AMS

 ABS Print Samples: Using chamber heating and a 105°C bed to prevent warping, a large elongated box print was completed in about 3 hours.

-Gray 3D-printed basket with hexagonal cutouts, created by bambu x1e, on a white surface, showing intricate design and function.
+Gray 3D-printed box with hexagonal cutouts, created by a Bambu X1E printer, on a white surface.

 Two nylon gears, printed with 3 perimeters, 40% infill, 0.16 mm layers, supports, and a raft, each took 1.5 hours to produce.

-Hands holding two white 3D-printed gears made with a Bambu X1E 3D printer, showcasing intricate detailing and precision.
+Hands holding two 3D printed white gears created by the Bambu X1E printer, showcasing precision and detail in manufacturing parts.

 The X1E surpasses the X1 Carbon with a 320°C nozzle and a 60°C heated chamber, enabling reliable printing of high-performance filaments like PPA-CF/GF, PPS, and PPS-CF/GF.
 These upgrades reduce warping and improve interlayer bonding for demanding engineering materials.